-NSW music festivals to apply for licensing in bid to make events safer and prevent drug-related deaths
+Music festivals in New South Wales will have to apply for licensing in a bid to make events safer and prevent drug-related deaths

 Sign up for IQ Index